dams/graphite-riakts/README.md

 pool of TCP acceptors, to receive graphite line protocol data.
 Currently only the line protocol is supported.
 Graphite data is stored in the Riak TS table.

 Indexing metric names is done by Riak Search.
-To avoid overloading Riak Search, indexing is done in batches.
+To avoid Riak Search impacting Riak TS and overloading it, indexing is done in batches.
 New Metric names are stored in a non-indexed Riak KV bucket, whose keys are added to a CRDT Set.
-A genserver is polling this set for new keys, and consume them, fetch the list of metric names, and store them in a Riak KV bucket that is indexed by Riak Search.
-The daemon then waits for the last metric to be indexed, before moving to the next batch.
+A genserver is polling this set for new keys, and consumes them, fetch the list of metric names, and store them in a Riak KV bucket that is indexed by Riak Search.
+The daemon then waits for the last metric of this batch to be indexed, before moving to the next batch.

 When new graphite metrics arrive, the graphite_riakts application check if the metric names are known, or new (they need to be indexed).
 Instead of querying Riak KV bucket for each metric names, the application maintains an in memory local cache, using fogfish's [git://github.com/fogfish/cache.git](caching library).
+When the node starts, this memory cache is warmed up, from Riak Search.
+This is done during RiakTS startup, so the node is usable only when the warmup is finished.
+That's on purpose, to avoid having slow nodes (warming up their cache) in a cluster.

 # Caveat